Faculty and Staff

 BGSU has an OOD employee on site.
 Vocational Rehabilitation Counselor, Jennifer Murray Cosgrove, is located at 38 College Park Office Building with Accessibility Services.
 If you have questions or would like to apply for services, you can reach her by email, firstname.lastname@example.org or email@example.com, or by phone, 419-277-6754.

-For additional information on working with students with disabilities, please see the video and handout below:
+For additional information on working with students with disabilities, please see the handout below: